Collinsville unveils plans for new large-scale commercial development

 Collinsville will soon be home to a new shopping center.

-City staff is eyeing a plot of land at the intersection of Highway 20 and Highway 75 to develop a large-scale commercial property called the Shoppes at Cooper Ranch.
+City staff is eyeing a plot of land at the intersection of Oklahoma 20 and U.S. 75 to develop a large-scale commercial property called the Shoppes at Cooper Ranch.

+The project will offer two 15,600-square-foot facilities for different retail businesses to lease.

 A spacious restaurant area offering indoor and outdoor dining is included in the current project plans for the Shoppes, along with a large office space to accommodate small businesses and organizations offering medical services.